 - What they can do for developers.

 - Which ones are available.

 - How to use them.

 Developer Advocate, Rackspace

-Everett Toews is a Developer Advocate at Rackspace making OpenStack and the Rackspace Cloud easy to use for developers and operators.
+I'm a Developer Advocate at Rackspace making OpenStack and the Rackspace Cloud easy to use for developers and operators.
 Sometimes developer, sometimes advocate, and sometimes operator.
-He's a committer on jclouds and co-author of the OpenStack Operations Guide.
-In the past he's built web applications, taught workshops, given presentations at conferences such as Gluecon, OSCON, and the OpenStack Summit.
-He has also deployed OpenStack in production.
-Learn more about what he's working...
+I'm a committer and PMC on Apache jclouds, and co-author of the OpenStack Operations Guide from O'Reilly.
+In the past I've developed web applications, taught workshops at conferences including SXSW and Gluecon, and presented at conferences including OSCON and the OpenStack Summits.
+I love spending time with my...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!